-153. General eligibility requirements for flight radiotelephony operator licence.
+154. General eligibility requirements for flight radiotelephony operator licence

-- (1) Except for a holder of a pilot licence, a person required to use radiotelephone apparatus aboard an aircraft shall hold a flight radiotelephony operator licence. - (2) An applicant for a flight radiotelephony operator licence shall- - (a) be at least seventeen years of age; - (b) demonstrate the ability to read, speak, write and understand the English language in accordance with the language proficiency requirements specified in Schedule 3; - (c) comply with the knowledge and skill requirements for flight radiotelephone operator prescribed in regulation 155; and - (d) demonstrate a level of knowledge appropriate to the privileges granted to a holder of a flight radiotelephony operator licence.
+- (1) Except for a holder of a pilot licence, a person required to use radiotelephone apparatus aboard an aircraft shall hold a flight radiotelephony operator licence. - (2) An applicant for a flight radiotelephony operator licence shall-

+- (a) be at least seventeen years of age; - (b) demonstrate the ability to read, speak, write and understand the English language in accordance with the language proficiency requirements specified in Schedule 3 of these Regulations; - (c) comply with the knowledge and skill requirements for flight radiotelephone operator prescribed in regulation 155; and - (d) demonstrate a level of knowledge appropriate to the privileges granted to a holder of a flight radiotelephony operator licence. - (3) Where the knowledge and skill of an applicant have been established as satisfactory in respect of flight radiotelephony operator's licence specified in the Civil Aviation (Aeronautical Radio Navigation Aids) Regulations, 2020, and the applicant has met the requirements that are pertinent to the operation of radiotelephone on board an aircraft, the Authority may endorse a licence held by the applicant.

-154. Skill and knowledge requirements for flight radiotelephony operator licence.
+155. Skill and knowledge requirements for flight radiotelephony operator licence

-- (1) An applicant for a flight radiotelephony operator licence shall pass a practical and knowledge test covering the following areas- - (a) the ICAO spelling alphabet; - (b) departure and position reporting; - (c) obtaining meteorological information; - (d) transmission and procedures of distress and urgency signals; - (e) communication techniques and procedures; - (f) the necessity for brevity in radiotelephony communication and priorities; - (g) pre-flight briefing; - (h) classification of directional finding bearings; - (i) radiotelephony facilities and frequencies available in the FIR; - (j) elementary knowledge of the relationship between wavelength and frequency; - (k) radiotelephony procedures and phraseology;
+- (1) An applicant for a flight radiotelephony operator licence shall pass a practical and knowledge test covering the following areas- - (a) the ICAO spelling alphabet; - (b) departure and position reporting; - (c) obtaining meteorological information; - (d) transmission and procedures of distress and urgency signals; - (e) communication techniques and procedures; - (f) the necessity for brevity in radiotelephony communication and priorities; - (g) pre-flight briefing;

-- (l) ability to use the radio equipment of the type installed in the aircraft; and - (m) the ability to carry out emergency procedures. - (2) The knowledge test results for a radio telephony operator licence shall be valid for twenty four months after passing the examination.
+- (h) classification of directional finding bearings; - (i) radiotelephony facilities and frequencies available in the FIR; - (j) elementary knowledge of the relationship between wavelength and frequency; - (k) radiotelephony procedures and phraseology; - (l) ability to use the radio equipment of the type installed in the aircraft; and - (m) the ability to carry out emergency procedures. - (2) The knowledge test results for a radio telephony operator licence shall be valid for twenty four months after passing the examination.

-155. Privileges of flight radiotelephony operator licence.
+156. Privileges of flight radiotelephony operator licence